PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 ```

-That said, the slot seems to have contained the general description, such as the guild or a rank in their guild, while the name contained the actual individual name to be given.
+That said, the slot seems to have contained the general description, such as the guild or a rank in their guild, while the name contained the actual individual name to be given (and often containing a placeholder before).
 In 0.64b the "slot" was removed for many NPC scripts, only the name remained, but it stayed for others and for the player characters in particular.
 In any way, it might be that in 0.74b there was a similar system in place where NPCs may have had their names already - conceptually - but were displayed in the game via their guild/rank description only.

-And it may also be possible, as some traces suggest, that they experimented with a feature similar to what they would later implement in the Sequel (here on an individual case by case basis) for immersion, where NPCs are displayed as nameless in general until you get to know their name.
+Another possible explanation may be what some traces suggest, that they experimented with a feature similar to what they would later implement in the Sequel (here on an individual case by case basis) for immersion: To display NPCs as nameless in general until the player gets to know their name.

-In any way, it is not too far-fetched to assume that at some point every or almost every single NPC in the game world was meant to have an individual name.
+In any way, it is not too far-fetched to assume that at least at some point every or almost every NPC in the game world was meant to have an individual name.

 ---